 Because we are not a law firm or Claims Management Company we are not regulated directly by the Solicitors Regulation Authority or Ministry of Justice.
 We are regulated indirectly where we act as an agent, as described below.
 However, we have working and practicing Solicitors and Barristers who work directly with Harriet & George and they are regulated by the SRA in the UK in their own right, or the equivalent body abroad.

-In the unlikely event that a client, individual or partner brings a complaint against St Joseph’s, it will be deemed to be a complaint against the person involved in the specific case.
+In the unlikely event that a client, individual or partner brings a complaint against H&G Legal Consultants, it will be deemed to be a complaint against the person involved in the specific case.
 As such if the complaint is about a Solicitor it should be put to the SRA, a Barrister, should be put to the Bar Counsel.